Joaquim Pedro de Oliveira Martins

-Joaquim Pedro de Oliveira Martins (30 April 1845 – 24 August 1894) was a Portuguese politician and social scientist.
+Joaquim Pedro de Oliveira Martins (30 April 1845 – 24 August 1894) was a Portuguese historian, politician and social scientist.
 He was a writer, a deputy, a minister; he became the 47th Minister for Treasury Affairs on 17 January 1892.

 Martins was born and died in Lisbon.
 He was the son of Francisco Cândido Gonçalves Martins (born Lisbon, Mercês, bap.
 16 June 1812) and wife Maria Henriqueta de Morais Gomes de Oliveira (born Setúbal, São Lourenço (Vila Nogueira de Azeitão), bap.
 26 August 1817).

 Oliveira Martins is considered one of the key figures in the contemporary history of Portugal.
 His works influenced many generations of writers, such as António Sérgio (1883–1969), António Sardinha (1887–1925) or the philosopher Eduardo Lourenço (1923–2020).

 He married on 10 March 1865 Vitória Mascarenhas Barbosa, without issue.

 His great-nephew is former Minister of Finance Guilherme de Oliveira Martins.

 Life

 An orphan, Oliveira Martins did not have an easy adolescence; he did not finish high school, which would lead him to Polytechnic School to be a military engineer.
 He was a businessman between 1858 and 1870, but because his firm went bankrupt, he later became manager of a mine in Andalusia.
 In 1874 Martins returned to Portugal to coordinate the construction of the railway between Porto, Póvoa do Varzim and Vila Nova de Famalicão.